tonethar/IGME-330-Spring-2021/_draft/JS-fundamentals.md

 2D) List the 4 "classes of defects"

-2E) Which one of these "defects" do you feel is generally the hardest to fins and fix? (in a previous language you have used like C# or C++) Why?
+2E) Which one of these "defects" do you feel is generally the hardest to find and fix? (in a previous language you have used like C# or C++) Why?

 2F)